ambient-innovation/ai-django-fileupload/README.md

 # Contribute

-- Clone the project locally from https://gitlab.ambient-innovation.com/ai/ai-django-fileupload
+- Clone the project locally
 - Create a new branch for your feature
 - Change the dependency in your requirements.txt to a local (editable) one that points to your local file system:
     ```